mayankpatel202/Premium-Prep-Student-Info-Form/PremPrep-student_info_form/form-survey.md

 ##### !question

 The course has both daytime and evening hours to accommodate varying needs and schedules.
-With this flexibility in mind, which timeframe do you primarily plan to attend?
+Select the option below that matches your current time commitment in this class.

 ##### !end-question